From Shopify Scripts to Shopify Functions. The Whys and Hows of Migration.

 PotentialLimited future enhancements and updatesActively developed with continuous updates and new features

 So, Shopify Functions focus on a broader functionality and are easier to use.
-With better versatility and accessibility, they replace what would soon become a legacy solution.
-Hence, migration isn’t a burden but rather a push towards new opportunities.
+With better versatility and accessibility, they replace what becomes a legacy solution next month.
+Hence, Shopify scripts to Functions migration isn’t a burden but rather a push towards new opportunities.

 Why migrate to Shopify Functions